WeZnokX/WeZnokX/README.md

-### Hi there 👋
+# Hi there 👋

-I'm WeZnokX, an IT student currently living in France.
-I've 19 years old and i'm currently learning cybersec and some new languages
+My name is WeZnokX, i'm an high school student currently living in France.
+I'm 19 years old and i'm currently learning cybersec and some new languages

-# My languages
+## My languages

 <br>